 Nevertheless, the throne hall is just as beautiful, in a grand way!

 Please note that woman are required to wear long skirt/dress to enter.
 Wasn't aware of it until a resident staff told me, sometimes it's useful having the determination to dress up for the occasion.

 No recording devices were allowed inside the hall.
 So, after the tour, by the time we took these photos it started raining hard.
 Everyone scattered around trying to find shelter.
 Eventually, two of us and bunch of other unfortunate tourists had to share a space near the hall entrance.

-The smell was horrible, hot and humid; even a commotion happened where a girl accidentally stepped on another girl's leg and although it didn't look that bad, the victim kept acting like any physical contact with stranger caused her chronic illness.
-At last we found a space spacious enough to sit and watched them arguing for don't know how long.
+It was hot and humid; even a commotion happened where a girl accidentally stepped on another girl's foot and although it didn't look that bad, the victim kept acting like any physical contact with stranger caused her chronic illness.
+At last we found a space spacious enough to sit and watched them arguing for don't know how long hahah.